How much screen time is too much for kids?

 “Too much screen time can lead to more behavioral problems, attention problems, a sedentary lifestyle, weight gain, and childhood obesity,” says Elliot Freed, DO, a family medicine doctor in Pembroke, Virginia.
 For older kids, untold hours spent glued to a display is connected to mental health issues, as well.

-So, in a world where screens are inescapable—and often a necessary part of life—how can parents and guardians find a happy medium?
-How can we balance the reasonable, potentially beneficial use of devices in a school setting with recreational use like social media and TV?
+In a world where screens are inescapable—and often a necessary part of life—how can parents and guardians find a happy medium?
+How can we balance the reasonable, potentially beneficial use of devices in educational settings with recreational use like social media and TV?

 Screen time for younger children